Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 It’s fun and inexpensive to purchase the ingredients on sale a few months before the holidays.

-My favorite to make with our son is the brownies in a jar, and we’ve made spice mixtures.
+My favorite thing to make with our son is the brownies in a jar, and we’ve also made spice mixtures.

-Make a homemade taco seasoning in a small mason jar with a DIY Christmas tag.
+Create a homemade taco seasoning in a small mason jar, complete with a DIY Christmas tag.

 It’s the perfect gift.